Communist Party of Greece: LGBT rights

 In December 2015, KKE voted against the Civil Partnerships Bill proposed by Syriza that would extend cohabitation agreements to same-sex couples, responding, among other things:

 The family is a social relationship, it is an institution for the protection of children, as it was formed in the context of today's society, capitalism.
 We also believe that civil marriage should be the only, obligatory form of marriage.
 And whoever wants, let him have the right to the corresponding religious ceremony.
-But you do not touch upon this urban modernization that has taken place in other countries for years.
+But you do not touch upon this bourgeois modernization that has taken place in other countries for years.

 If the government wanted to introduce a less "bureaucratic" civil marriage, it could propose the necessary amendments to the Civil Code.
 There is no need for two legal regulations (civil marriage and cohabitation agreement) on the rights and obligations between spouses, the core of which is the potential reproduction, upbringing and upbringing of children.

 Today, this is confirmed by the fact that the Cohabitation Agreement is extended in terms of obligations and rights of both parties, which essentially resembles marriage and especially by the fact that it extends to same-sex couples.
 Greece's condemnation by the European Court of Justice, cited by the government and the Report, was not a breach of any positive obligation imposed by the European Convention on Human Rights.
 But it was a negative discrimination against homosexual scales, but in the context of the institutionalization of the Cohabitation Pact.
 If there was no Cohabitation Pact for heterosexual couples, there would be no question of condemning Greece.

 The aim of the bill is essentially the institutional recognition of same-sex couples, including – in a process – the acquisition of children by them.
 And there, is our disagreement.

 Rights and obligations arise within marriage, which is the legal expression of the social relations of the family.
 It includes social protection of children, who are biologically the result of sexual relations between a man and a woman.

 With the formation of a socialist-communist society, a new type of partnership will undoubtedly be formed—a relatively stable heterosexual relationship and reproduction.